 - Itch along roof of mouth and back of throat when eating certain foods

-- Feeling of intense lethargy
+- Feeling of fatigue or lethargy

 - Avoid areas of lush grassland